 Most Filipinos are confused as to whether properties acquired before marriage are the exclusive property of each spouse or belong to both spouses.
 This confusion can be cleared up by:

 - determining what date the marriage was solemnized; if it was solemnized before August 3, 1988, then the applicable law is the New Civil Code of the Philippines, not the Family Code;

-- determining whether the man and woman, before they got married, agreed on a system of property relations that would govern them; if there was no agreement, then for marriages solemnized after August 3, 1988 (date of effectivity of the Family Code), absolute community of property is automatically the system.
+- determining whether the man and woman, before they got married, agreed on a system of property relations that would govern them; if there was no agreement, then for marriages solemnized after August 3, 1988 (date the Family Code became effective), absolute community of property is automatically the system.